keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 > In contrast with most faults, a _divide by zero error_ only occurs if the input divisor is `0`.
 The additional check for `0` that division sometimes requires is not considered complexity in practice.

-_Nondeterminism creates complex code because it imposes special cases that must be managed._ Side effects however are what make our programs useful in the real world, which requires that we _embrace_ nondeterminism.
+_Nondeterminism creates complex code because it imposes special cases that must be managed._ However programs in the real world realize their value through nondeterministic processes, therefore we must _embrace nondeterminism_.

 _How might complexity in programs be reduced if they must also be nondeterministic?_